aosabook/500lines/image-filters/image-filters.markdown

 understood how it would work, and it was just a question of making it work nicely on this other platform.
-I knew what I was aiming for, so at the end of a long day shut away fighting with it and feeling like I had little to show for it I kept going... and hit an exhilarating moment and milestone the following morning.
+I knew what I was aiming for, so at the end of a long day shut away fighting with it and feeling like I had little to show for it I kept going… and hit an exhilarating moment and milestone the following morning.

 So, how do you extract the dominant color from an image?
 There’s an app for